numaproj/numaflow/docs/specifications/side-inputs.md

     RetrieveSideInput() ([]bytes, error)
   ```

-- A main function to start the service in the Side Input Manager user container.
+- A main function to start the service in the Side Inputs Manager user container.
 - A helper function to be used in the udf/udsink/transformer containers to get the Side Inputs, which reads, watches and caches the data from the shared volume.

   ```go